nauxqouh/python-for-data-science-labs/README.md

-# python-for-data-science-labs
+# Description

-This repo contains weekly practical codes for my _Python for Data Science_ course at university.
+This repo contains weekly practical codes for my **Python for Data Science** course at university.

 Here, you can explore various essential skills in using Python for Data Science, tailored for beginners. 🚀